AffineAnalyticsPvtLtd/TGS-SaltNet/README.md

 **Squeeze and Excitation Blocks**

 Squeeze-and-Excitation Networks (SENets) introduce a building block for CNNs that improves channel interdependencies at almost no computational cost.
-Main idea is add parameters to each channel of a convolutional block so that the network can adaptively adjust the weighting of each feature map
+Main idea is add parameters to each channel of a convolutional block so that the network can adaptively adjust the weighting of each feature map.The network weights each of its channels equally when creating the output feature maps.
+SENets are all about changing this by adding a content aware mechanism to weight each channel adaptively.
+In it’s most basic form this could mean adding a single parameter to each channel and giving it a linear scalar how relevant each one is.

+**Deep Supervision**

+In this, we combine features from each layer using hypercolumn technique and combine multiple loss like classification loss and semantic loss to form a deeply supervised model.
+Many algorithms using features from CNNs (Convolutional Neural Networks) usually use the last FC (fully-connected) layer features in order to extract information about certain input.
+However, the information in the last FC layer may be too coarse spatially to allow precise localization (due to sequences of maxpooling, etc.), on the other side, the first layers may be spatially precise but will lack semantic information.
+To get the best of both worlds, the authors of the hypercolumn paper define the hypercolumn of a pixel as the vector of activations of all CNN units “above” that pixel.

 ## Main software used